kazourak/leaffliction/README.md

 ```python
 loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)
 ```
-- `SparseCategoricalCrossentropy` is used for multi-class classification when labels are integers (not one-hot encoded).
+- `SparseCategoricalCrossentropy` is used for multi-class classification when labels are integers.

 #### Metrics
 ```python